 How Impact Happens

-The North Beacon Project transforms surplus resources into measurable community impact through a local-first Community Impact Hub model.
+The North Beacon Project converts surplus resources into measurable community impact through a structured, hub-based distribution model.

-Our governance structure is designed to scale with impact.
-During our initial growth phase, strategic oversight is provided through a founding leadership team and advisory contributors with experience in nonprofit operations, logistics, compliance, and community development.Β
+Our governance structure scales with impact.
+Strategic oversight is provided by a founding leadership team and advisory contributors with experience in nonprofit operations, logistics, compliance, and community development.

-As the organization expands, The North Beacon Project is actively building a formal Board of Directors and Advisory Council to strengthen fiduciary oversight, deepen sector expertise, and support long-term sustainability.
+As the organization grows, a formal Board of Directors and Advisory Council provide fiduciary oversight, deepen sector expertise, and support long-term sustainability.

 Core Governance Principles: